ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 In contrast, if people use digital tools for learning, machines can automatically gather **detailed, ongoing data about the learning process**, e.g., from platform logs (actions, clicks, taps), intermediate artifacts (think, GoogleDocs and its revision  history).
 Such data can give a greater insight into the learning process and how the final outcomes are reached.
 Moreover, machines can even analyze the (large volumen of) data for us, using big data techniques, machine learning, and datamining, therefore providing **faster insights**.

-Even in cases where learners do not use technology for learning, we can apply learning analytics to the physical world through sensors (e.g., cameras, microphones, eye-trackers, movement trackers, etc.), which can then be analyzed using what has been termed "multimodal learning analytics", an emergent sub-ﬁeld of LA[^blikstein][^dimitri].
+Even in cases where learners do not use technology for learning, we can apply learning analytics to the physical world through sensors (e.g., cameras, microphones, eye-trackers, movement trackers, etc.), which can then be analyzed using what has been termed "multimodal learning analytics", an emergent sub-field of LA[^blikstein][^dimitri].

 ### A novel method for educational researchers